WestRidgeSystems/jmisb/examples/mimdgenerator/README.md

-# MIMD test file generator example for jMISB
+# MIMD test file generator example for jmisb

 This is demonstration / example code for <https://github.com/WestRidgeSystems/jmisb>

 It generates a test video and KLV metadata file with synthetic data consistent with ST 1801 Situational Awareness profile (i.e. this is MIMD data per ST 190x, rather than ST 0601 / ST 0903 style).
-The output is intended for testing / validating other parts of jMISB, primarily MIMD.
+The output is intended for testing / validating other parts of jmisb, primarily MIMD.

 This is a work-in-progress (WIP), and is intended for developers.
 It does not generate compliant test files at this point.